 Ways to Make Gardening for Older Folks Easier

 Here are a few tips and tricks you can try to make gardening easier – even in your golden years.

 Give Vertical Planting a Try

 Vertical gardening is another great option to consider.
-If you have plants up at eye level, on trellises or poles, they will be far easier to tend to.
+If you have plants up at eye level, on trellises, poles, or archways, they will be far easier to tend to.

 You can grow just about any plants vertically, but some of the best options are tomatoes, cucumbers, beans, and squash.